 Effective Ways to Reduce Manufacturing Costs article series

 Since product development determines 80% of product cost it makes sense to start here when looking at reducing manufacturing costs.
-In fact, the concept/architecture phase alone determines 60% of the cost.
+Ultimately, the architecture phase alone determines 60% of the cost.
 Product architecture determines product definition, technology, team composition, technology, part combinations, and off-the-shelf parts.

 These decisions have the highest impact of all manufacturing cost reduction strategies.
-It is a lot to consider, so focusing on the top strategies to lower cost is a good place to start.
+We recommend focusing on the top strategies to lower cost as a good place to start.
 These include:

 - Design to minimize part cost and material overhead, a huge component of which is buying off the shelf parts.

 - Designing out quality costs, where the return on investment doesn’t warrant the cost of the quality

 - Eliminating change orders by focusing more time the planning stage

 - Focus on vendor-partnerships that can build value and ultimately reduce manufacturing costs

 As we stated in part 1 of the series, having a system in place to help you manage and analyze the data associated with each of these strategies is critical to implementing them.
 Download our “How to Choose a Manufacturing System” guide to see if your current system will be a help or a hindrance to reducing your manufacturing costs.